TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-over-skunotavailable-internal.md

 * [Resolve errors for SKU unavailable](https://docs.microsoft.com/azure/azure-resource-manager/resource-manager-sku-not-available-errors)
 * [Region or SKU unavailable](https://docs.microsoft.com/azure/azure-supportability/sku-series-unavailable)<br>

-### Request Exemption
+### Request exemption

 If you are unable to find suitable alternate locations or VM sizes and are dependent on this specific combination, please let us know and we will see what options are available.
-If possible, we will try to enable this VM Size and region for your subscription.
+If possible, we will try to enable this VM size and region for your subscription.